McTavishLab/physcraper/How_to_start.md

       * **web BLAST service**: If the tree is not too large and/or you have enough time, you can run the tool with the main settings, that uses the web BLAST service.
 The web service is limited to 100? searches a day, for users who are above this, the searches are not terminated, but are being slowed down.
 Advantage is that it is the most up to date database to blast against.
       * **Amazon cloud service**: If you do not have a fast computer, there are options to pay for a pre-installed cloud service using [amazon](https://aws.amazon.com/marketplace/pp/B00N44P7L6/ref=mkt_wir_ncbi_blast).
-      * **local blast database**: If the trees are bigger and/or you have a relatively fast computer, this might be the best option. ncbi regularly publishes the databases, that can easily be downloaded and initiated.
+      * **local blast database**: This is the recommended method, as it is the fastest and does not heavily depend on good internet connection.
+Especially, if the trees are bigger and/or you have a relatively fast computer, this might be the best option.
+Ncbi regularly publishes the databases, that can easily be downloaded and initiated.

         Initiating a local Blast database:

-        General information about the BLAST database can be found [here](ftp://ftp.ncbi.nlm.nih.gov/blast/documents/blastdb.html)
+        General information about the BLAST database can be found here: ftp://ftp.ncbi.nlm.nih.gov/blast/documents/blastdb.html.

-        In Linux do the following in the folder of your future blast database: (for Windows and MAC please use google to figure it out, there should be plenty of information.)
+        In Linux to install the BLAST database do the following (for Windows and MAC please use google to figure it out, there should be plenty of information.):

+          * `open a terminal`
+          * `cd /to/the/folder/of/your/future/blastdb`
           * `sudo apt-get install ncbi-blast+` # if not already installed earlier
           * `wget 'ftp://ftp.ncbi.nlm.nih.gov/blast/db/nt.*'`  # this downloads all nt-compressed files
           * `update_blastdb nt`
           * `cat *.tar.gz | tar -xvzf - -i`
           * `blastdbcmd -db nt -info`

           The last command shows you if it worked correctly. 'nt' means, we are making the nucleotide database.
           The database needs to be update regularly, go back to step 1 as soon as there is a database update to get the most recent sequences from GenBank.

+6. install ncbi taxonomy databases to circumvent crashes through internet problems during queries of the ncbi website

+      *  install the taxonomy database
+          * `cd /to/the/folder/of/your/blastdb`
+          * `wget 'ftp://ftp.ncbi.nlm.nih.gov/blast/db/taxdb.tar.gz'` # Download the taxdb archive
+          * `gunzip -cd taxdb.tar.gz | (tar xvf - )`  # Install it in the BLASTDB directory

+           to update the taxonomy database later, run `perl update_blastdb.pl taxdb`

+      * install the taxonomic rank database if you want to use the FilterBlast functions.
+         *  `wget 'ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump.tar.gz'`
+         * gunzip  -cd taxdump.tar.gz | (tar xvf - names.dmp nodes.dmp)

 ### Set up a run
 1. edit major settings in the config file